 COMMODITIES.
 The Fund or the Investment Funds may purchase or sell derivatives, securities or other instruments that provide exposure to commodities.
 The Fund's or the Investment Funds' investments in commodities-related instruments may subject the Fund or the Investment Funds to greater volatility than investments in traditional securities.
 The value of commodity-related instruments may be affected by changes in overall market movements, commodity index volatility, changes in interest rates, or factors affecting a particular industry or commodity, such as drought, floods, weather, livestock disease, embargoes, tariffs and international economic, political and regulatory developments.
 An unexpected surplus of a commodity caused by one of the aforementioned factors, for example, may cause a significant decrease in the value of the commodity (and a decrease in the value of any investments directly correlated to the commodity).
-Conversely, an unexpected shortage of a commodity caused by one of the aforementioned factors may cause a significant increase in the value of the commodity (and a decrease in the value of any investments inversely correlated to that commodity).
-The commodity markets are subject to temporary distortions and other disruptions due to, among other factors, lack of liquidity, the participation of speculators, and government regulation and other actions.
+Conversely, an unexpected shortage of a commodity caused by one of the aforementioned factors and other disruptions due to, among other factors, lack of liquidity, the participation of speculators, and government regulation and other actions.
 The Fund or the Investment Funds may focus their commodity-related investments in a particular sector of the commodities market (such as gold, oil, metal or agricultural products).
 As a result, to the extent the Fund or the Investment Funds focus investments in a particular sector of the commodities market, the Fund or the Investment Funds may be more susceptible to risks associated with those sectors, including the risk of due to adverse economic, business or political developments affecting a particular sector.